fonorobert/secondthought.media/content/pages/now/index.md

 I am experimenting with learning and thinking in public via [The Grove](https://notes.secondthought.media), my public collection of budding notes on a range of topics.
 My current focus there is management and workflows.

+I am working on a collection of basic management tools and methods, I am hoping to publish this by spring.

 Since December 2022 I've been making a daily photography project, [Project 365](/projects/project-365/).